- Applies a consistent, value-oriented approach, investing in what Pioneer believes to be the best global companies issuing high yield debt

 The Average Maturity of certain funds might not be a useful measure if they contain securities with principal paydowns, such as mortgage passthroughs.
 Instead, market participants calculate Average Life, which reflects the average time to receipt of principal payments (scheduled principal payments and projected prepayments).

-Mr. Feltus is a senior vice president and joined Pioneer in 1994.
-He has been an investment professional since 1991.
+Mr. Feltus, a senior vice president and Director of High Yield and Bank Loans, joined Pioneer in 1994 and has been an investment professional since 1991.

 Tracy Wright, Portfolio Manager